Pregnancy Care 5 min read

 healthy pregnancy

-Working closely with your healthcare provider, develop a personalized approach to pregnancy weight management that considers:
+Work with your healthcare provider to develop a plan that considers:

 • Your pre-pregnancy BMI and personal health history